Conference Program

 Self-Managed Abortion in the USA; What Doctors Need to Know Susan Yanow, MSW

 In spite of the Dobbs decision, people continue to have unwanted pregnancies and to seek ways to have abortions.
 Prior to Roe, women with unwanted pregnancies who could not find a skilled provider had few safe options.
 The advent of abortion pills has totally changed the landscape as people obtain abortion pills outside of the clinical setting.
-This workshop will share what we know about the prevalence of SMA in the USA, the international context for the practice, how to support and not criminalize patients who present after SMA and encourage a discussion of what participants think about women taking abortion into their own hands.
+What is the role of doctors and other clinicians in this new landscape?
+How can healthcare providers mitigate the potential criminalization of those who choose to source abortion pills on their own?
+How prevalent is self-managed abortion (SMA) with pills?
+How are people self-sourcing abortion pills?
+Is the practice safe?
+This workshop will share what we know about the prevalence of SMA in the USA, the international context for the practice, how to support and not criminalize patients who present after SMA and will encourage a discussion of what participants think about women taking abortion into their own hands.

 12:15 – 12:45pm